-- 8. Assign the network created previously and its Default Auth Role to a site and save. - Go to Configure > Sites and select a site. - Click the Device Groups tab and select a device group. - Beside the Profile field, click to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.
+- 8. Assign the network created previously and its Default Auth Role to either a Centralized or Distributed site and save. - Go to Configure > Sites and select a site. - Click the Device Groups tab and select a device group. - Beside the Profile field, click to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.